sylhare/sylhare.github.io/_posts/2018-05-31-java-concepts.md

 > What's so special coding in Java?

-Basically you define a class (sort of an object blue print).
+Basically you define a class (Like an "object blueprint").
 Then with that class you can create multiple similar object which can interact.
-Like creating multiple house from the same blue print.
+Like creating multiple house from the same blueprint.

 The class defines the object's properties, and method; its behaviour.
 And here is what Java allows you to do when creating classes.